octohost/base/README.md

 # base
 Base Trusty image for octohost.
-Trusty was installed with debootstrap.
+Trusty was installed with debootstrap:

+`debootstrap --arch=amd64 --variant=minbase trusty x && tar c -C x . | docker import - octohost/trusty``

 Can be pulled from the Docker registry: